 110 HEDCO Education Building

 The Learning Commons is designed for student collaboration and study, providing centralized technology support and services for members of the faculty and staff.
 Facilities include color and black-and-white printing, document scanning, wall-mounted displays for connecting personal laptops, and study spaces that may be reserved for private or small-group use.
 Two study rooms can be reserved for groups of as many as ten, with four smaller study rooms that can serve two or three or be used simply for individual study.
 The main space has a variety of seating for groups or individuals, with a total seating capacity of seventy.
 Laptops can be connected to five large, wall-mounted flat panel displays for group project work.
 Thirty desktop computers with Macintosh and Windows operating systems include a variety of software, and the area includes high-speed wireless connectivity.
 Laptops and adapters can be checked out at the front desk for use in the Learning Commons or in College of Education classes.
-Both black-and-white and color printing is available using campus cash, and documents can be scanned at no cost using the scanning workstation.
+Both black-and-white and color printing is available using Duck Bucks, and documents can be scanned at no cost using the scanning workstation.
 Student staff members provide technology help for students when needed.

 Student Academic Services

 130 HEDCO Education Building